 Anti-Mullerian hormone (AMH) is one of the best indicators of the number of eggs in your ovaries, or your ovarian reserve.
 AMH is produced by granulosa cells in your ovarian follicles — meaning the tiny sacs in your ovaries that house and release eggs.

-While your AMH level isn’t a crystal ball into your fertility future — meaning it is not a predictor of your ability to conceive today or at a certain time in the future — it does give you more info about your reproductive health: an understanding of your ovarian reserve, egg freezing or IVF outcomes, menopause timing, and conditions like polycystic ovarian syndrome (PCOS) and premature ovarian insufficiency (POI).
+While your AMH level isn’t a crystal ball into your fertility future — meaning it is not a predictor of your ability to conceive today or at a certain time in the future — it does give you more info about your reproductive health: an understanding of your ovarian reserve, egg freezing or in-vitro fertilization (IVF) outcomes, menopause timing, and conditions like polycystic ovary syndrome (PCOS) and premature ovarian insufficiency (POI).
 Understanding your AMH level can help inform your timeline for getting pregnant and can fuel conversations with your doctor.
-Luckily, learning your AMH level is simple with the Modern Fertility test.
+Luckily, learning your levels of AMH is simple with the Modern Fertility Hormone Test.

 It bears repeating: No hormone test, including an AMH test, can guarantee pregnancy or confirm infertility.
 Think of it like a cholesterol test.
 While knowing your cholesterol level can’t tell you whether or not you’ll have a heart attack, it’s something you monitor over time and can be a catalyst for making small health or life changes.
 It can also help inform a convo with your doctor.

 Studies have shown that AMH is the best and most reliable way to measure ovarian reserve, even for women who haven’t yet experienced infertility.
 Why?
 AMH is produced by the preantral and antral follicles in ovaries in women who are undergoing fertility treatments as well as women who aren’t.
-It’s just part of our biology.
+It’s just part of our biology, so it can tell us a lot about the female reproductive system.
 Preantral and antral follicles are the developing follicles in your ovaries — in other words, they correlate with the number of eggs available for ovulation.

 Why does understanding our ovarian reserve matter?
-Women with lower AMH for their age are likely to have a shorter reproductive window than women with normal AMH for their age.
+Women with lower levels of AMH for their age are likely to have a shorter reproductive window than women with normal levels of AMH for their age.